Voter Suppression

 ALEC’s Public Safety and Elections Task Force approved the “Voter ID Act” model legislation at its July 2009 Atlanta meeting, with final Board of Directors approval on August 27, 2009.
 The model bill was created in direct response to Barack Obama’s 2008 election victory and …

-American Legislative Exchange Council (ALEC) Hans von Spakovsky Heritage Foundation ALEC Public Safety and Elections Task Force ALEC voter-suppression electoral-manipulation corporate-influence state-capture +2 more
+American Legislative Exchange Council (ALEC) Hans von Spakovsky Heritage Foundation ALEC Public Safety and Elections Task Force alec voter-suppression electoral-manipulation corporate-influence state-capture +2 more

 Read more →